 Organic farming/production: a production system that is managed in accordance with the National Organic Program and regulations to respond to site-specific conditions by integrating cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance and conserve biodiversity.

 Overhead sprinkler system: overhead application of water to a crop by any of a wide range of systems, such as center pivot.
 The entire plant is wetted.

-Packing facility: the physical process of putting fresh produce in boxes or bins often takes place in or near the field, fresh produce may be harvested in one location and transported to a central facility for cleaning and packing into market containers.
+Packing facility: the physical process of putting fresh produce in boxes or bins, which often takes place in or near the field.
+Fresh produce may be harvested in one location and transported to a central facility for cleaning and packing into market containers.
 The size of the packing facility can range from a small on-farm shed to a large commercial plant.

 - Herbicide – for the control of weeds and other plants